papasop/18th/README.md

 - **Theorem:** No consistent extension of the system can close a channel that is already open.
 - **Mathematics:** Any extension that reduces ker H destroys persistence, contradicting the axiom.
 So kernel directions are preserved — not just their count, but the specific directions themselves.
-- **Pure Land:** 愿力不可破坏 — once the vow is established, no subsequent force can revoke it.
+- **Pure Land:** 若不生者不取正覺 (nyaku fushōsha fushuku shōgaku) — "If they should not be born there, may I not attain perfect enlightenment."
+The Buddha has attained enlightenment; therefore the channel is open.
+The logical structure is identical: M's realizability is conditional on universal access; M is realised; therefore access cannot be revoked.
+Closing the channel would un-realise the destination — but the destination exists.

 ---